josephdadams/TallyArbiter/docs/docs/installation/cli.md

 ```
 or in short: `npm i -g tallyarbiter`

-Then, start it ty typing `tallyarbiter`.
+Then, start it by typing `tallyarbiter`.

 ## Upgrading
 To install the latest version, just run the same command from above (`npm i -g tallyarbiter`) again.